amitxv/PC-Tuning/docs/debug-services.md

 8. Test the functionality.
 If it is **NOT** working then return to step 6, otherwise, continue to step 9

 9. Disable the last 10 services in the ``Debug-Services.bat`` individually by changing the start value to 4 then restart your PC.
 You will need to check whether it is even possible to disable each service by checking whether it is not 4 in ``Services-Disable.bat``.
 If it is 4, then you can safely disable it however, if it is not 4, do not disable the service under any circumstances otherwise you may BSOD.
-Keep repeating until the functionality breaks again
+Keep repeating until the functionality breaks again.
+I would recommend deleting the lines for services that you can not disable

 10. Now that you have identified which service breaks the functionality, try to re-enable it.
 If you can reproduce the functionality breaking while the service is disabled and works with it enabled, make a note of this service and continue to the next step